-I hope you will enjoy these plays, and the effort made to bring them to you.
-And I trust you know that Theatre Odyssey appreciates you.
-Many of you have steadfastly supported this company for its past seventeen years and we are grateful.
+We hope you will enjoy these plays, and the special effort made to bring them to you.
+Thank you in advance for your continued support.
+Many of you have steadfastly supported this company for its past seventeen years and we are deeply grateful.

 Festival Production Manager